Attract the Hooded Oriole to Your West Coast Yard or Garden

 5 Facts About the Bullock's Oriole

-- Western orioles are eight inch birds with 12 inch wing spans.
+- Western orioles are 8-inch birds with 12-inch wingspans.
 The colors are orange, white and black with a long pointed bill for catching bugs and sipping nectar from flowers in their southern range.

-3. Their nesting season is short and oriole's southern migration starts as early as mid August.
+- Their nesting season is short, and the oriole's southern migration starts as early as mid-August.

-4. Even though the Western orioles were in decline beginning in the 60's there is a slight rise the last two decades.
+- Even though the Western orioles were in decline beginning in the '60s, there is a slight rise in the last two decades.

-5. A Bullock sighting was made in spring 2017 at a homemade jelly feeder.
+- I made a Bullock sighting in SoCal in spring 2017 at a homemade jelly feeder.

 The Baltimore Oriole Bird of Color